Solar Panel Cost in New Jersey [2022 Local Savings Guide]

 Solar panels are expensive, but most homeowners have options when it comes to financing them.

 A cash purchase means you pay the entire cost of the panels up front, but you won’t have interest charges, minimizing your total cost.
-A solar loan reduces or eliminates your up-front payment, but you’ll pay interest which will raise the long-term cost of your system.
+A loan reduces or eliminates your up-front payment, but you’ll pay interest which will raise the long-term cost of your system.
 Solar leases and power purchase agreements (PPAs) are also options for putting no money down, but these tend to cost even more than solar loans.

-Homeowners in NJ have access to plenty of solar financing options.
+Homeowners in NJ have access to plenty of solar payment options.
 Unfortunately, there is no Property Assessed Clean Energy (PACE) program for residential customers — although a C-PACE program does exist for commercial customers — nor is there any dedicated financing option to make solar more accessible to low-income households.

 The installer you choose for your solar project can have a significant impact on what you pay for your system as well.
 Every company charges different rates for labor and equipment, and each company only offers specific panel brands, which can have an effect on the overall price as well.

-These monocrystalline panels are some of the most expensive and efficient in the industry, so SunPower’s pricing will naturally be higher than that of other companies.
+These monocrystalline panels are some of the most expensive and efficient in the solar industry.
+As such, SunPower’s pricing will naturally be higher than that of other companies, especially those that offer lower-efficiency polycrystalline panels.
 However, you’ll also get higher efficiency, a better warranty and better overall performance.

 On the other hand, Green Power Energy and New Jersey Solar Power — two local solar companies in NJ — install brands like SolarEdge, Tesla and JinkoSolar.
 These panels are more affordable but have a lower efficiency and a less appealing warranty.
 The cost will be lower, but the value will also be lower.